-(1) Includes Megawatt Hour purchases for loads of all Commission customers.
+(1) Includes Megawait Hour purchases for loads of all Commission customers.
 The Commission owns and operates only one major capital asset.
 That asset is the Power Delivery System transmission system.
 The Commission's major power deliveries are accomplished using the system.
-Comparison totals are provided for the current and past six years due to the changes in Commission activities pursuant to legislative action making older comparisons not relevant to ongoing operations.
-Total comparisons will be added each year until ten years of data are accumulated.
+Comparison tends are provided for the current and past six years due to the changes in Commission activities pursuant to legislative action making older comparisons or relevant to ongoing operations.
+Tetal comparisons will be added each year until ten years of data are accumulated.
 These total comparisons are anticipated to be indicative of future sales as the Commission's customer base is anticipated to remain relatively stable.
-It is possible that some additional customers could utilize the Commission for electric power resource, but the remaining probable customers available to the Commission under the changed legislative mandate must be part of the SNWA base and are not anticipated to materially change the reported megawatt useage amounts.
+It is possible that some additional customers could milize the Commission under the changed legislative mandate must be part of the SNWA base and are not anticipated to materially change the reported megawait useage amounts.